uweb/UW-Alert-Banner/README.rst

 There was a requirement to have an alert banner on the top of pages to signify an alert.
 The alert page was done in wordpress and hosted on an external server so tying into it was a priority.
-This system takes an rss feed and creates a js file on the fly to pull into a page.
+This system takes an json feed and creates a banner on the fly via js to pull into a page.

 Usage
 =====